 The patron may also choose to display the search results for an item in one of the following three formats.
 The database's default display corresponds to the option 'Aktuális.'
 In the case of materials published in 1986 and after, it displays the periodical according to the information of its first issue.
 If the publication is from an earlier period, then the search results contain the data of the periodical's first issue deposited in 1986 or after.
 To access information on the first issue for periodicals printed before 1986, patrons should choose 'Katalógus' as a display option.
 The full record of materials included in the database can be retrieved by clicking on 'Címkés.'
 Cross-referencing among the three formats is available and greatly improves navigation in the database.

 Work on IKER began in 1993 and online accessibility was made available in March 2001.
 It contains the bibliographical entries of select articles chosen from periodicals in the social and natural sciences published in Hungary.
 More specifically, it processes periodicals dealing with science, literature and the arts as well as almanacs and newspapers with national circulation.
 However, it does not register the independent publications of exhibitions, conferences, and events; book series; publications in applied science, literary pieces, reviews, news materials, field trip reports and glossaries.
-It does also not contain the articles processed extensively in specialized bibliographies like the Hungarian Bibliography of Agriculture, the Hungarian Bibliography of Medicine and Technical Articles in Hungarian Periodicals.
+It does also not contain the articles processed extensively in specialized bibliographies like the Hungarian Bibliography of Agriculture, the Hungarian Medical Bibliography and Technical Articles in Hungarian Periodicals.

 The search interface of IKER is Hungarian and no diacritics are needed.
 Just as in the case of IKB, there is an advanced search and a browsing function.
 Both can be used by selecting the following search options: keyword, author, biography, subject, ETO (earliest title only), periodical title, year of publication, cataloging number, abbreviation of the periodical's title, ISSN.